rickxzo/FlowtAI/README.md

 - An initial cost of account creation is to be charged (amount TBD).

 ## Upcoming updates -
-- Improved UI.
-- Added flexibility to agent options.
-- Optimized knowledge base data storage.
-- Improved rate limit.
+- Improved rate limits
+- Faster responses
+- Responsive UI

 ## Stack -
 - Flask (Backend framework)